 When should I take the placement exams?

 Available dates are available via the UW Placement Test Site.
 Plan to take your placement tests at least two weeks prior to your advising date or before meeting with your advisor (transfer students).
 This permits the return of the results and scoring that will be used to help select the appropriate classes when you register.
-Placement test results will be mailed to each student.

 Please plan to arrive at least 15 minutes before the noted test start time to locate the test site.
 The tests begin promptly at the time listed.
 Late arrivals will not be admitted and must take the tests at a later date.